 - You have realistic expectations and goals from the procedure

 - You are undergoing a belt lipectomy for yourself and not for any other reason.

 What are the benefits of a belt lipectomy procedure?

-Belt lipectomy has several benefits ranging from physical benefits like improved mobility to mental and psychological benefits such as increased confidence and improved self-worth.
+Belt lipectomy has several benefits ranging from physical benefits like improved mobility to mental and psychological benefits.
 There are many more benefits to the procedure that have been listed below.

 Improved mental health